 - The Refrigerator.
 You already knew that the fridge was a haven for bacteria and mold, but are you cleaning it well enough?
 Wiping down the shelves and drawers will keep your fridge looking clean, but sanitizing regularly with a bleach solution or a disinfectant is even better.
 You may find that with fewer germs in the fridge, your food keeps longer.
 Be sure to get that black mold that settles in the magnetic seal of both the fridge and freezer!

 - The Kitchen Sink.
-According to Today.com, kitchen sinks are the dirtiest spots in our homes despite the fact that we clean them daily.
-Every square inch of the drain can have more than 500,000 bacteria, including things like E. coli, campylobacter, and salmonella.
+You read that right!
+According to many reports, kitchen sinks are the dirtiest spots in our homes despite the fact that we clean them daily.
+Every square inch of the drain can have more than 500,000 bacteria, including E. coli, campylobacter, and salmonella—germier than a toilet seat!
 To make sure that your sink is truly clean, wipe it down with a bleach and water solution, then pour the remainder down the drain.

 - Hand Towels.
 Who doesn’t love beautiful hand towels hanging next to the bathroom sink that matches the decor?
 Germs love them, too—they’re damp, and they’re covered in dead skin cells, fecal bacteria and cold and flu viruses from every hand belonging to your guests.
 Scrap the fancy monogrammed hand towels and switch over to towels that can be laundered between each use.